Home: Tired of being Tired, Depressed, Constipated,

 T4 is not always to blame for high reverse T3.
 High levels of T4 will lower D2 enzyme activity, which lowers T4 conversion to T3.
 But high levels of T3 will raise D3 enzyme activity, so more T4 is converted to reverse T3 to keep T3 levels normal.
 So neither T4 nor T3 can be too high, or the appropriate enzymes are invoked to keep the levels where the body deems appropriate.
 Several studies that compared reverse T3 levels of hyperthyroid patients to normal or hypothyroid patients showed high reverse T3 levels in the hyperthyroid patients.
 The reverse T3 was high whether measured in urine , blood serum , or production rate .
 Urinary excretion of reverse T3 was 6.4 times higher in hyperthyroids than hypothyroids, up to 43 times higher in blood serum in hyperthyroids vs. hypothyroids, and the production rate was 63 times higher in hyperthyroids vs. hypothyroids.
 The T3/rT3 ratio was lower in hyperthyroid patients compared to normal controls.
 In addition, reverse T3 has a metabolic clearance rate that is almost three times faster than FT3 , so as long as there is adequate FT3, there should be sufficient thyroid energy reaching the cells.

-If the hyperthyroid state causes high reverse T3 levels, and reverse T3 really "clogged" receptors, then no one should ever be hyperthyroid.
+If the hyperthyroid state causes high reverse T3 levels, and reverse T3 really "clogged" receptors, then no one could ever be hyperthyroid.
 The enhanced reverse T3 pathway in hyperthyroids lowers Free T3 levels, but apparently enough T3 is still getting to the cells to create hyperthyroid symptoms.
 This is the strongest argument against the “clogged receptors” theory.
 The receptors are not clogged at all; there is no reverse T3 or T3 in the receptors if someone is still hypothyroid.
 In those with high reverse T3, there is simply not enough T3 available to fill the receptors, and that is why the person still has hypothyroid symptoms.
 Here is a graphic that illustrates the D3 deiodinase enzyme at work.
 In Image A, both T3 and T4 enter the cell, but the D3 enzyme converts T4 to reverse T3 and T3 to T2, leaving little T3 for the nuclear thyroid receptor to perform its function.
 The T3 is inactivated at the cell membrane, shortly after it enters the cell, and never has a chance to reach the nucleus.
 Image B shows normal T4 to T3 conversion with the D2 enzyme, and as a result, a nucleus with ample T3, ready to perform.
 The T3-only protocol is actually modeled after the hyperthyroid condition, where T3 levels are so high, that they exhaust the capacity of the D3 enzyme to inactivate any T3 to T2.
 What is left gets through to the open receptor.
 There is no reverse T3 to "unclog."
 However, as described in the sections above, too much T3 and lack of T4 can cause other problems, so the protocol is not without risk.

 Optimal thyroid dosing

 The reference range for T3 is not based on a normal (bell-shaped) distribution curve.
 The values are actually negatively skewed, meaning the majority of the values fall in the upper half of the reference range, and the peak (where the most values lie) is somewhere to the right of the midpoint , and not at the top of the range.
 This curve suggests that most people's T3 “sweet spot” may be anywhere from 60-100% of the range.
-If one’s optimal dose is at the 60% mark, but they are dosing to 100-120% of range, then the high reverse T3 could very well be from high T3 levels (that are encouraging any T4 to convert to reverse T3 because of increased D3 activity).
+If someone’s optimal dose is at the 60% mark, but they are dosing to 100-120% of range, then the high reverse T3 could very well be from high T3 levels (that are encouraging any T4 to convert to reverse T3 because of increased D3 activity).
 If someone is taking Natural Desiccated Thyroid (NDT), a decrease in dose may actually reduce reverse T3 by lowering high T3 levels that are triggering the D3 enzyme and reverse T3 production.
 Since desiccated thyroid contains reverse T3, lowering the dose also eliminates another source of reverse T3.
 Splitting the dose up so smaller amounts are taken in multiple doses throughout the day may also reduce the reverse T3.
 Additional T4 could be added to make up for any drop in Free T4 levels if one is taking desiccated thyroid, as long as conditions that favor reverse T3 production (such as diabetes, alcoholism, or others mentioned earlier) are not present.
 Here is a fact that many will find shocking: A normal thyroid gland produces about 100 mcg T4 and 6 mcg T3 daily, although it secretes closer to 10 mcg T3 daily, because some T4 to T3 conversion occurs in the thyroid gland before release.
 Total daily T3 produced by the body averages 30 mcg, but 80% (24 mcg) of this is from conversion in other tissues.
 A 3 grain dose of desiccated thyroid will provide 114 mcg T4 and 27 mcg T3, which closely matches daily thyroid production, but assumes nearly zero conversion.
 If one has any T4 to T3 conversion (some do and some do not), T4 would need to be added to a reduced dose of desiccated thyroid to mimic normal thyroid production.
 Gut absorption problems may also affect one's optimal dose, with some needing higher doses to reach optimal thyroid levels.

 Are some people really